Fraxtal/Library-Management-Program/README.md

 This is a simple Library Management Program utilizing only resources and modules solely from the Python Documentation only.
 Thus, there is no need for additional libraries such as pandas to utilize this program.

-This Programme is a showcase example of my mastery in the Python Language.
+This Program is a showcase example of our mastery in the Python Language.

 ## Overview
 This project is part of our Introduction to Python Programming course.